-is to capture each other's Avatars and then bring them to the ritual circle.
-Once the Avatar steps into the ritual circle, they are removed from play and that faction is considered defeated.
+The goal of the final battle is to capture each other's Avatars and then bring them to the castle gate.
+Once the Avatar steps into the castle gate, they are removed from play and that faction is considered defeated.

 Surviving members of that faction may continue to fight by joining their allies.
-The faction who delivered the Avatar to the ritual circle will be awarded 1 Dragon Egg.
+The faction who delivered the Avatar to the castle gate will be awarded 1 Dragon Egg.